 A2.6.3 Suppression

-A2.6.3.1 Each SG is encouraged to review the maintained Recommendations and, if they are found no longer necessary, should propose their deletion.
-Decisions to delete Recommendations should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
+A2.6.3.1 Each SG is encouraged to review their Recommendations and, if they are found no longer necessary, should propose their suppression.
+Decisions to suppress Recommendations should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
 Therefore, even if some administrations are in favour of suppressing an old Recommendation, technical/operational requirements addressed in that Recommendation may still be important for some other administrations.

-A2.6.3.2 The deletion of existing Recommendations shall follow a two-stage process:
+A2.6.3.2 The suppression of existing Recommendations shall follow a two-stage process:

-a) agreement to the deletion by an SG if no delegation representing a Member State attending the meeting opposes the deletion;
+a) agreement to the suppression by an SG if no delegation representing a Member State attending the meeting opposes the suppression;

-b) following this agreement to delete, approval by Member States, by consultation.
+b) following this agreement to suppressed-, approval by Member States, by consultation.

-Approval of the deletion of Recommendations by consultation may be undertaken when using either of the procedures described in § A2.6.2.3 or § A2.6.2.4.
-The Recommendations proposed for deletion may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures.
+Approval of the suppression of Recommendations by consultation may be undertaken when using either of the procedures described in § A2.6.2.3 or § A2.6.2.4.
+The Recommendations proposed for suppression may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures.

+[Editor’s note: The modifications proposed to maintain consistent terminology across the Resolution specifically using “suppression” and “suppress” instead of “deletion” and delete).

 A2.7 ITU--R Reports